City of Brainerd and Crow Wing County, Minnesota

 Bolton & Menk studied the CSAH 20 corridor to address safety issues at the intersection of Jackson Street and at the intersection of Highway 210.
 Recommendations included the installation of a roundabout at the intersection with Jackson Street, installation of a continuous median from the roundabout to the Highway 210 intersection, addition of a trail for pedestrian safety, and changes to the intersection layout and traffic signal phasing to provide more effective traffic operation and reduce traffic backups.

 The corridor study was used by the city and county to successfully apply for LRIP funding.
-Bolton & Menk completed the final corridor design and prepared the construction documents, which included assistance with easement acquisition, ADA improvements, stormwater system upgrades, signal system upgrades, and challenging construction staging requirements.
-The project is scheduled for construction in 2021.
+Bolton & Menk hosted a project open house, prepared two Intersection Control Evaluation reports, completed the final corridor design, and prepared the construction documents, which included assistance with easement acquisition, ADA improvements, stormwater system upgrades, signal system upgrades, and challenging construction staging requirements.
+The project is currently under construction.